Features for instructors

 Will the recording also be live streamed?

 Do you want the recorded video to be made available immediately or delay the availability?
-You may wish to delay student access to give you time to make any timeline edits.
+You may wish to delay student access to give you time to make any timeline edits (24hr increments).

 All classrooms equipped with Echo360 hardware devices can record the projector and room microphones.
 Some rooms also include a robotic room camera as a 2nd source.
 Check the Campus Classroom Directory for available equipment.

-If you plan to use Avenue to Learn, it is recommended to do the self-service integration for Echo and Avenue to Learn before scheduling lecture captures.
+If you plan to use Avenue to Learn, do the self-service integration for Echo360 and Avenue to Learn before requesting scheduled lecture captures.
 If you do not plan to use Avenue to Learn, a standalone Echo360 course page can be created for you.

 Create reliable, high-quality recordings and live streams in the classroom or from anywhere using your personal computer.